Fiona Travels from Asia

 Boat ride in Trang An, Ninh Binh – Day trips from Hanoi

 But how do you get to Trang An?
 Located around 100 km south of Hanoi, an easy way to get to Trang An is to take the train from Hanoi to Ninh Binh.
-Tickets can cost up to $12 to $15 USD, with the train ride taking around 2.5 hours.
+Tickets can cost up to $12 to $15, with the train ride taking around 2.5 hours.

 7. Mua Cave – Ninh Binh